 From March until June you may spot harbor seals giving birth to a puppy at China Cove.
 It’s amazing that the new-borns start to swim just 20 minutes later.
 The best months to witness this spectacle are April and May.

-Whales can be spotted throughout the year.
-Very good spots to observe whales are South Point and Sea Lion Point.
+- They can be spotted throughout the year.
+Perfect spots to observe whales are South Point and Sea Lion Point.

-- Grey whales; are most commonly seen from late December to January and again from March until early May.
+Grey whales are most commonly seen from late December to January and again from March until early May.

-- Humpbacks are frequently seen from March until December.
+Humpbacks are frequently seen from March until December.

 - Minke whales are sometimes spotted from January until April.
 They migrate in larger numbers but due to their smaller seize often missed.